cs50nestm/cs50labs/forloop/README.md

 ![scratch_repeat](http://labs.cs50nestm.net/repeat.png)

-can be recreated in C by
+can be recreated in C by:

 ```c
 for (int i = 0; i < 50; i++)